 exemption by July 1, 2000;

 (B) that person verifies to the Department that

-he or she has sold real estate at auction for a period of 5 years prior to licensure as an auctioneer;
+the person has sold real estate at auction for a period of 5 years prior to licensure as an auctioneer;

 (D) the license issued under the Auction License

 Act has not been disciplined for violation of those provisions of Article 20 of the Auction License Act dealing with or related to the sale or lease of real estate at auction.

 (14) A person who holds a valid license under the

 Auction License Act and a valid real estate auction certification and conducts auctions for the sale of real estate under Section 5-32 of this Act.

 (15) A hotel operator who is registered with the